dgleba/mautocomplete/modules/multipleautocomplete/Readme.md

 ---

 If the autocomplete is case-sensitive, that is a problem with the collation of your autocomplete tables.
 In PHPMyAdmin, navigate to your database, then the table which contains the autocomplete data, and change the collation of your columns to ```utf8_general_ci``` (it's the one I use so I know it works).
 Or you can use the collation_converter app to convert an entire database to the urtf8 collation.

-The modules folder must be located in either ```htdocs/yourapp/``` or in ```htdocs/xataface/```.
-If you have it anywhere else (for example if you put the xataface directory into your apps root and thn have the modules folder in xataface) it will not work.
-This is due to how Javascript handles it working directory...
-Sorry.

 valuelists.ini must be formatted exactly as how it is shown in the instructions above.
 The way the widget handler splits up the string as it's parsing the ini file, it would take a lot more code to get it to be compatible with commands such as 'order by', 'where' etc. Sorry for the inconvenience.